COMPETENCY DOESN’T HAVE A COLOUR OR GENDER

 - Provide access to work experience opportunities and/or quality apprenticeship

-We’re delighted to announce that 20 major transport employers have agreed to take on the Diversity Pledge: Network Rail, London Underground, Great Western Railway, Transport for London, MTR Crossrail, ASLEF, Transport Planning Society, Ngaged, Rail Delivery Group, Association for BME Engineers, Women in Transport, Vercida, McGinley, TXM Group, ENGIE, Steer Davies Gleave, Stagecoach, Sustrans, Arriva and Skanska.
+We’re delighted to announce that 20 major employers have signed up to the Diversity Pledge so far: Network Rail, London Underground, Great Western Railway, Transport for London, MTR Crossrail, ASLEF, Transport Planning Society, Ngaged, Rail Delivery Group, Association for BME Engineers, Women in Transport, Vercida, McGinley, TXM Group, ENGIE, Steer Davies Gleave, Stagecoach, Sustrans, Arriva, Skanska and BAI Communications.

 “Network Rail is pleased to be involved in this initiative.
 We have benefited from having talented people from black, Asian and minority ethnic backgrounds, who would not have considered working in rail without the Diversity in Transport Pledge.
 Now a number of the young people have jobs with us, and are thriving in our organisation.”
 Suzanne Hardy, Social Sustainability Manager, Network Rail